sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 IITB monitors services, applications and infrastructure to check system health proactively as well as inform business decisions.

 Teams work using the agile methodology to gather and implement customer feedback, working in small batches (iteration or sprint).
-Where possible work is being done in the open make the work visible to all teams and interested parties.
+Where possible work is being done in the open make the code, data and information available to other teams and interested parties.

 ##### Internal IT services